-I care passionately about the standard of accommodation and level of service I provide.
+We care passionately about the standard of accommodation and level of service we provide.
 And of course - as the owner of the house - nobody could be more interested in making sure you are happy tenants and that your house is in tip-top condition.
-All I ask is that you to let me know straight away if there is something that is not as it should be.
-I deal with all maintenance problems promptly and always arrange a suitable time and date with you in advance to carry out the work.
+All we ask is that you to let us know straight away if there is something that is not as it should be.
+We deal with all maintenance problems promptly and always arrange a suitable time and date with you in advance to carry out the work.

-Just have a look round any of my houses in Loughborough, ask the current tenants and make up your own mind.
+Just have a look around any of our student houses in Loughborough, ask the current tenants what they think, and make up your own mind.

 What about parking?

 Leicestershire County Council is responsible for the administration of Residents' Parking Schemes in Charnwood Borough.
 The schemes are designed to help residents park close to their homes, while deterring vehicles from outside the area from parking and causing congestion.
 These schemes do not reserve places exclusively for each permit holder, but permit holders can park in any of the streets within their designated scheme area (zone) in the resident parking bays provided.

 Residents are guaranteed one permit per property at a cost of £50 - valid for 12 months - additional permits, and visitor parking permits can be applied for and are issued subject to availability.